jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 }
 ```

-This actor is solid (you can't pass through it by walking), shootable (can be damaged by attacks), and has a 32x56 hitbox in map units.
+This will create an actor that has 100 health, is solid (you can't pass through it by walking), shootable (attacks will damage it and reduce its health; it'll also bleed unless you add the `+NOBLOOD` flag), and has a 32x56 hitbox in map units.

 Note that flags don't require a `;` after them, in contrast to properties, but you can add them if you want, it doesn't mater.

 If you want to *unset* a flag, it has to be preceded with `-`.
 However, note that all flags are *false by default*.
 You may need to unset flags if your class is based on another actor, rather than the base `Actor` (this is called inheritance, briefly covered further in this chapter).

+Most properties and flags can be modified dynamically on already spawned actors—this will be described in the [Pointers and casting](08_Pointers_and_casting.md) chapter.

 ## Actor states